syedhali/EZAudio/README.md

 **Awesome Components**

-I've designed six core components to allow you to immediately get your hands dirty recording, playing, and visualizing audio data.
+I've designed six audio components and two interface components to allow you to immediately get your hands dirty recording, playing, and visualizing audio data.
 These components simply plug into each other and build on top of the high-performance, low-latency AudioUnits API and give you an easy to use API written in Objective-C instead of pure C.

 [EZAudioDevice](#EZAudioDevice)